Realistic Expectations for our Conventional Thyroid Appointments

 Here's what to do instead:

-- Learn to tune in and listen to your body.
+• Learn to tune in and listen to your body.
 How do you feel?
 How is that new medication, supplement, dietary, or lifestyle change making you feel?
 Our bodies give us TONS of valuable feedback if we can train ourselves to slow down, tune in, and trust our instincts.

-- If you're struggling, don't let anyone tell you that what you're feeling isn't real.
+• If you're struggling, don't let anyone tell you that what you're feeling isn't real.
 That's the very definition of medical gaslighting.
 It happens a LOT in health care, and it happens disproportionately to women and people of color.

-- Remember that while you may not be a medical expert, you ARE the world's foremost expert on how you feel.
+• Remember that while you may not be a medical expert, you ARE the world's foremost expert on how you feel.
 If you leave your doctor appointments feeling like you've been told that your suffering and experience aren't real, find a new doctor.

-- Remember that your healthcare providers work for YOU.
+• Remember that your healthcare providers work for YOU.
 If you aren't getting the help and validation you deserve from your doctor, find a new one.

 What SHOULD you expect from your thyroid doctor?

-Now that we've established what not to expect, and what not to do when it comes to our conventional doctor visits, let's talk about what we should expect.
+Now that we've established what not to expect and what not to do when it comes to our conventional doctor visits let's talk about what we should expect.

 Some of these are standard expectations, while others require that we advocate a bit more actively for ourselves.
 Just like consumers drive the marketplace, patients have at least some power to drive healthcare.
-Asking questions, actively seeking out better treatment, sticking up for yourself, voicing your frustrations with the current standard of care-- all these things coming from millions of empowered thyroid patients are bound to move the needle toward a better standard of thyroid care.
+Asking questions, actively seeking out better treatment, sticking up for yourself, voicing your frustrations with the current standard of care-- all these things coming from millions of empowered thyroid patients are what move the needle toward a better standard of thyroid care.

 You should be able to expect these things from your conventional thyroid appointments:

-- To be listened to and believed regarding what you share with them about your health.
+• To be listened to and believed regarding what you share with them about your health.

-- To be given a complete thyroid panel of tests including TSH, fT3, fT4, and thyroid antibodies; not just TSH.
+• To be given a complete thyroid panel of tests including TSH, fT3, fT4, and thyroid antibodies, not just TSH.

-- Your doctor should not tell you that your symptoms are all in your head, an inevitable part of aging, or your fault.
+• Your doctor should not tell you that your symptoms are all in your head, an inevitable part of aging, or your fault.

-- Your doctor should treat you, the whole human being, not just the lab results.
-A "normal" TSH level does not invalidate your residual thyroid-related symptoms, nor does it provide an accurate picture of what optimal levels look like for you, or how well your body is utilizing your thyroid medication.
+• Your doctor should treat YOU, the whole human being, not just the lab results.
+A "normal" TSH level does not invalidate your residual thyroid-related symptoms, nor does it provide an accurate picture of what optimal levels look like for you or how well your body is utilizing your thyroid medication.

-- Your doctor should be a prescribing physician who can provide you with prescription thyroid medication and comprehensive thyroid testing.
+• Your doctor should be a prescribing physician who can provide you with prescription thyroid medication and comprehensive thyroid testing.

 Remember, the doctors are (usually) not the villains in this story.